nicolemne/paper-rock-scissor-naruto-game/README.md

 - [Google Fonts](https://fonts.google.com/) - To import the fonts used on the website.

-- [Google Developer Tools](https://www.google.com/chrome/dev/) - To troubleshoot and test features, solve issues with responsiveness and styling.
+- [Google Developer Tools](https://www.google.com/chrome/dev/) - To troubleshoot and test features, and solve issues with responsiveness and styling.

 - [Favicon.io](https://favicon.io/) To create favicon.